Commissions of 3-4% in luxury real estate: a trap for sellers and agents

 Final commission agent : 55 340 €

-The seller, focused on the low commission, risks experiencing complications , because the agent has no incentive to secure the transaction in the long term.
+The seller, focused on low commission, risks experiencing complications , as the agent has no incentive to secure the transaction in the long term.

 -